cpro-iiit/snake-project-starter/README.md

 5. For seeing the logs/cmd line output of auto-grading:
    Go to your repo URL > open the actions tab > click latest workflow run > autograding

+## Evaluation

+We will have an intermediate evaluation on 10th November and a final evaluation on or after Nov 30th.
+You should do regular commits to the repositories.
+Each task has to be part of separate commits.
+We make add a couple of additional tasks later.

+## Honor Code
+You shall not collaborate in this project evaluation.
+Any instance of copying or in case you are unable to explain your code shall result in getting -5% marks (ie -5% marks will be added to your course total).
+If you havent completed the intermediate evals on 10th Nov, it shall result in -2% marks.

-# Using Git
+## Using Git

 We just need very basic knowledge of git.
-You may go over the links bellow.
+You may go over the links below.

 - [Git Videos](https://git-scm.com/videos)
 - [Git Book](https://git-scm.com/book/en/v2/): You can go over chapters 1,2,3 (mostly we will only need 2).
 - [Github for beginners in 2023](https://www.youtube.com/watch?v=vwj89i2FmG0)

-# Using Make
+## Using Make

 You will not be needing much knowledge of make for the project, since the makefile is already given to you.
 You will not be required to change it unless you are doing something very advanced.
 The following reference is provided to help you understand how it works.
 Knowing it would be helpful in the future.